TonyKarlin/Ohjelmistotuotanto_Projekti_1/README.md

 ## Jenkins CI/CD

-Jenkins is currently handled locally since the backend has not yet been integrated into a remote server, which we believe will be implemented in the next course.
+Jenkins is currently handled locally since the backend has not yet been integrated into a remote server.

 ### General flow of the pipeline